 Direct Stafford Loans are low-interest loans made to students attending school on at least a half-time basis; they may be subsidized or unsubsidized.
 Under either arrangement, students must file a FAFSA to be eligible for these loans.
 The government pays the interest on subsidized loans while you are in school, during the post-school grace period, and during authorized deferment periods.
 If you receive an unsubsidized loan, you must pay the interest during these periods.
 For the academic year 2014-15, subsidized Stafford loans are available at a rate of 4.66%.
-It is possible to have the interest added to the principal balance by your lender (this is called capitalization).
-Applications and further information may be obtained from the Financial Aid Officer.
-To apply, go to Direct Student Loan You will need your FAFSA PIN number to gain access.
+It is possible to have the interest added to the principal balance of your unsubsidized loan (this is called capitalization).
+To apply, go to www.studentloans.gov You will need your FAFSA PIN number to gain access.